OpenCamp-cc/opencamp.cc/content/_index.md

 ## What’s the catch?

-To keep open camp affordable, there are a few notable differences from traditional Bootcamps or community colleges:
+To keep open camp affordable, there are a few notable differences from traditional bootcamps or community colleges:

 - A flipped classroom instructional model is used for this course: you will be given a set of materials and tasks to complete prior to each live session where you will review them together with your peers and seek clarification from the instructor.
-- We will be using a variety of free or open source learning materials throughout the Bootcamp, coupled with our own assessment and learning materials.
+- We will be using a variety of free or open source learning materials throughout the bootcamp, coupled with our own assessment and learning materials.
 - open camp is conducted entirely online to minimize operational costs

-At the moment, we are conducting this Bootcamp in the GMT+8 timezone, and students will need to join at least one live-session a week on Mondays from 7pm to 9pm (GMT+8), or Thursdays from 9am to 11am (GMT+8).
+At the moment, we are conducting this bootcamp in the GMT+8 timezone, and students will need to join at least one live-session a week on Mondays from 7pm to 9pm (GMT+8), or Thursdays from 9am to 11am (GMT+8).